-In Austin, StreetLight’s new and improved AADT 2021 U.S. Metrics show that traffic on a notoriously congested interstate is already nearing pre-pandemic levels.
+In Austin, StreetLight’s Annual Average Daily Traffic (AADT) U.S. Metrics show that traffic on a notoriously congested interstate is already nearing pre-pandemic levels.
 In Jackson Hole, the story on an unpaved access road is even more dramatic.

 The pandemic put Austin at the center of headlines profiling cities seeing a population boom as remote workers relocated.

 But the impact of this population growth on traffic was subdued for some time, as the pandemic also kept many people off the roads for typical daily activities.
 Moreover, jurisdictions’ means of collecting data on traffic to inform planning, congestion mitigation, and federal reporting was also limited during the pandemic, making it difficult to see what was really going on with traffic.

 “With 2021 behind us, StreetLight’s enhanced AADT algorithms, which help to fill in the data gaps for those that only have counters on a few roads, allow us to see the dramatic changes in average daily vehicle volumes over the past two years – and compare those volumes to prior years.”

 StreetLight ran an analysis on I-35, a crucial corridor that runs through the center of Austin and one of the most congested highways in Texas.
 Results from StreetLight InSight® platform indicate a 2019 volume of approximately 200,000 average daily vehicles.

 But then the pandemic hit and many people limited their movements in 2020.
 StreetLight’s AADT Metrics show this depressed average daily vehicle volume substantially.